Citrus Leafminer Overview:

 - For me, I am most comfortable with the balance struck with the spinosid option.

-- I use to use volck oil with the spinosad to the help the spinosid to stay on the leaf.
-I liked volck oil because horticultural oil also helps to protect the plant from other parasites.
+- I use to use volck brand horticulture oil with the spinosad to the help the spinosid to stay on the leaf.
+I also use the horticulture oil because this oil also helps to protect the plant from a large variety of other parasites.
+The mix is kind of a one two punch for the bad bugs.
+Overall, horticultural oil is an awesome alternative to systemic pesticides.

 - Specifically, I now mix spinosad and Bonide All Seasons oil in one spray bottle (by recommended amounts of each as seen on the label).

 - That being said, I sometimes spray more frequently when I see a flush of new growth between scheduled spraying times.
-The new leaves are the main target for the leafminer and if they emerge after you spray they will be totally unprotected.
+The new leaves are the main target for the leafminer and if they emerge in that time between spraying then they will be totally unprotected.
 Also, if it happens to rain between spraying, you might what to spray again, because the rain may wash off the spinosad.

-Since I had some trouble finding spinosad, I just got it on Amazon and this Monterey brand spinosid has worked extremely well for me.
+Since I had some trouble finding spinosad in the big box stores, I go to amazon.
+This Monterey brand spinosid has worked extremely well for me.
 I have also found horticultural oil to be totally awesome way to address just about every sap sucking bug.

 When to treat for Citrus Leafminer: